In-person instruction offered in April

 Superintendent Jason Burrows says they discussed the issue during the recent school board meeting.

 “I made the recommendation to offer in person and virtual schooling for the fourth nine weeks,” Burrows said.
 “Our principals surveyed parents and gathered information on who wanted their child to return to in person learning.”

 However, although many parents have given a response regarding their decision, Superintendent Burrows said many parents have yet to decide.

 “We need to gather that information as soon as possible,” he explained.
 “Without that concrete data, schools won’t be able to plan for how to safely engage with students and our school buses won’t be able to properly socially distance our students.”

-Any student who returns to in-person learning will be required to wear masks.
+All in-person students must wear a mask.
 This policy will continue to be in effect after the mask mandate ends on April 9.

-Further information about in person instruction will be posted to the district website and Facebook page no later then this afternoon.
+More information about in person instruction will be posted to the district website and Facebook page this afternoon.
 Additionally, individual schools will update parents on their structure and procedures regarding in person learning by the end of the week.